 Rigg threatens to cave Romana’s face in if she doesn’t give him another fix.

-Sue: It’s suddenly turned into Play For Today.
-With cute monsters.
+Sue: It’s suddenly turned into a Play For Today.
+But with cute monsters.

-The episode concludes with the Doctor racing to escape the matter interface that exists between the two ships, just as they begin to separate.
+The episode concludes with the Doctor racing to escape the matter interface which exists between the two ships as they begin to separate.

 Sue: That was a great cliffhanger.
 So did he get out or not?
-I can’t wait to find out.top
+I can’t wait to find out.

 Sue: How many Tom Baker episodes are left?

 Sue: But he could regenerate at any moment?

 Sue: I’m definitely ready for some Peter Davison action right about now.

 Romana tells Della her boyfriend, Stott, wasn’t killed during their expedition to Eden after all.

 Sue: It’s quite sweet.
 This story has everything: love, violence, drugs, monsters, spaceships crashing into each other.
 I bet this one is highly regarded by the fans.
 Neil?… Neil?